kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

 #### optimization.splitChunks
 It is necessary to differentiate between **Code Splitting** and **splitChunks**.
 Code splitting is a feature native to Webpack, which uses the `import('package')` statement to move certain modules to a new Chunk.
 SplitChunks is essentially a further splitting of the Chunks produced by code splitting.

+> Code splitting also has some drawbacks.
+There’s a delay between loading the entry point chunk (e.g., the top-level app with the client-side router) and loading the initial page (e.g., home).
+The way to improve this is by injecting a small script in the head of the HTML, when executed, it preloads the necessary files for the current path by manually adding them to the HTML page as link `rel="preload"`.

 After code splitting, many Chunks will be created, and each Chunk will correspond to one ChunkGroup.
 SplitChunks is essentially splitting Chunk into more Chunks to form a group and to load groups together, for example, under HTTP/2, a Chunk could be split into a group of 20 Chunks for simultaneous loading.

 chunks: 'all' | 'initial' | 'async':